 - 1 cup shredded Swiss cheese

-- In a large saucepan over medium heat, saute onions in butter and olive oil, stirring occasionally until onions just begin to turn golden.
-Add garlic, steak, and potatoes to pan and continue to cook until beef is no longer pink and onions are a deep golden-brown.
+- In a large saucepan over medium heat, saute onions in butter and olive oil, stirring occasionally until onions are a deep golden brown, about 20 minutes.

-- Add bay leaf, beef stock, wine, and thyme to pan and bring to a simmer over medium-high heat.
-Reduce heat to medium-low and let simmer covered 20-30 minutes until potatoes are tender.
+- Pour wine over beef and use a wooden spoon to scrape up any browned bits on bottom of pan.
+Add caramelized onions, potatoes, bay leaf, beef broth, and thyme to pan and bring to a simmer over medium-high heat.
+Reduce heat to medium-low and let simmer covered 20-25 minutes until potatoes are tender, stirring occasionally.
 Remove bay leaf and season with salt and pepper to taste.

 - Lay french bread in a single layer on a baking sheet and top with shredded swiss cheese.
-Broil slices under high heat 2-3 minutes until toasted and cheese is golden.
+Broil slices under high heat 2-3 minutes until toasted and cheese is melted.